Yuki Yoza: KNOCK OUT tournaments

-On December 23, 2019, it was announced that Yoza would participate in the 2020 KNOCK OUT 64kg Grand Prix.
+On December 23, 2019, it was announced that Yoza would participate in the 2020 KNOCK OUT 64 kg Grand Prix.
 Yoza was booked to face Chihiro Suzuki in the tournament quarterfinals, which were held on February 11, 2020.
 He lost the fight by majority decision.
 Two of the judges scored the bout 29–28 for Suzuki, while the third judge scored it as an even 28–28 draw.

 After suffering his first professional loss, Yoza was booked to face Masaya Kubo at REBELS 67 on November 8, 2020.
 He won the fight by majority decision, with scores of 30–29, 30–29 and 29–28.
 Yoza next faced Tomo Kiire at Japan Kickboxing Innovation Champions Carnival 2020 on December 27, 2020.
 He won the fight by a third-round knockout.

 On January 29, 2021, it was revealed that Yoza would take part in the 2021 KNOCK OUT super lightweight BLACK tournament.
 Yoza was scheduled to face Keijiro Miyakoshi in the semifinals, which were held on March 13, 2021.
 He lost the fight by split decision, after an extra round was fought.